Bullet in the Gun: Release history

 Released initially in 1999, "Bullet in the Gun" coincided with the increasing popularity of trance music in nightclubs and on radio stations across Europe.
 Its success led to a re-issue in 2000 with additional remixes which helped the song achieve chart positions in several countries.
 In the United Kingdom, the original release of "Bullet in the Gun" reached number 15 on the UK Singles Chart and also performed strongly on both dance and independent charts.

 One notable aspect of the single's release history is the variety of versions and remixes produced.
 Among these is a longer instrumental version that omits the vocal elements entirely.

-Rare Instrumental Edit
+Rare instrumental edit

 A full-length instrumental version of "Bullet in the Gun," without any vocals, is believed to have been exclusively released on the Paul van Dyk mix album Muzik Magazine Presents Paul Van Dyk – 60 Minute Mix in May 1999.
-According to Discogs, this mix album is the only known release to feature this specific instrumental version: